econrad003/yaMazeImp/README.md

 ### 2.1 Recent additions and changes

-14 July 2020 (Bastille Day) -- **Theta Mazes** -- Added the script *polar_demo.py* to create polar mazes (also known as theta mazes).
+#### 14 July 2020 (Bastille Day)

+**Theta Mazes** -- Added the script *polar_demo.py* to create polar mazes (also known as theta mazes).
 The associated python programs are *polar_cell.py* (to manage cells), *polar_grid.py* (to manage the associated grids), and *layout_plot_polar.py* (to handle displaying the maze using *matplotlib*).

 The layout displays cells as polygons instead of circular bars because the managing circular bars would require using superimposed axes, specifically polar coordinates for flood-filling the circular bars and rectangular coordinates for drawing boundary arcs.
 Jamis Buck uses essentially the same polygon scheme with his *ruby* *chunky_png* layout of theta mazes.
 Two kinds of mazes can be produced -- one kind having a single cell at the pole, and the other with several wedge cells that all circle about the pole.
 A cell's neighbors are inward, clockwise, counterclockwise, and outward.
 A cell may have more than one outward neighbor.

+Two demonstration files were added in the *demos* directory: *demos/polar1.png* and *demos/polar2.png*.
+These were produced by running *polar_demo.py*.
+They are the results of applying the first-entry Aldous-Broder algorithm to both kinds of polar grid.

 ## 3 Algorithms